snapsnapturtle/flappy-bird/README.md

-# flappy
+# Flappy Bird (Clone)

-a little browser game created in a few hours on a sunday afternoon
+A small browser game created in a few hours on a sunday afternoon.

 ![flappy.gif](docs/flappy.gif)